CarCareTruth Score

 From the manufacturer’s Safety Data Sheet, Section 8

 “H319 (eye irritation Cat 2A) in concentrate SDS §2.
 Pump-spray at hood height can produce mist at face level.
-Safety goggles or glasses are warranted during spray application.
-Deduction: zero (situational eyes is not in the health deduction table).”
+Wear safety glasses during spray application.”

 — Meguiar's